Workplace Data Breach Claims

 - Employers or employees misusing confidential data relating to other employees, customers and any other individuals

-- Personal data being accessed in a cyber attack caused by employer or employee negligence
+- Personal data being accessed in a cyberattack caused by the employer or employee negligence

 - Failure to properly dispose of confidential data leading to this data falling into the wrong hands

-We understand how distressing these situations can be and how serious the consequences often are for those affected.
+We understand how distressing an employee data breach can be and how serious the consequences often are for those affected.
 In most cases, these data breaches are caused by simple human errors, which can make living with the consequences even more upsetting.

 Ultimately, if a workplace has failed to protect your personal data, you have a right to claim compensation.